| [ << ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 The matrix m must be either symmetric or hermitian.
 This function uses the GPSKCA subroutine written by John Lewis.

-See also band.
+See also band

-grep function finds the elements of the vector v which
+function finds the elements of the vector v which

-match the pattern expr.
+.
 The pattern is an extended regular

-expression which is given to the UNIX function egrep to do the
+expression which is given to the UNIX function egrep

 searching.The character strings in v must not contain a newline, or the results will generally be wrong.